MHCommunity/mousehunt-improved/README.md

 - Removes the text clipping from the 'Collectibles' tab text.
 - Fixes issues when directly loading an item page.
 - Fixes the Larry's Gift quantity background color.
+- Fixes the arrow color in the inbox when hovering over odd rows

 ## UserScripts